ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_with_Reef_PhotoStitch.md

 - Click Invert Colors to create an image negative.
 - Click Reset to return the adjusted bitmap to the default grayscale image.

-5Use the zoom buttons to examine the image preview in detail.
+5. Use the zoom buttons to examine the image preview in detail.
 Alternatively, holding down the Ctrl key, zoom in and out with the mouse wheel.

 ![ReefPhotoStitchPreview.png](assets/ReefPhotoStitchPreview.png)

-6Adjust reef stitch settings as preferred:
+6. Adjust reef stitch settings as preferred:

 - Adjust Density to create more dense or more open stitching, similar to Loop Spacing in stipple stitching.
 The highest density value may result in thread breaks.
 - Select the thread color you wish to apply to the end result.

-7Use Preview to generate temporary stitching without closing the dialog.
+7. Use Preview to generate temporary stitching without closing the dialog.
 Move the dialog as necessary in order to preview the result in the design window.
 Further adjust settings until you obtain the look you want and click OK to confirm.

 ![ReefPhotoStitch3.png](assets/ReefPhotoStitch3.png)